gordon-cs/gordon-360-api/README.md

 `api/memberships/activity/:id/members/:sess_cde` Get the number of members of an activity with activity code `id` in session `:sess_cde`.

 `api/memberships/student/:id` Get the memberships of the student with student id `id`.
-`api/memberships/student/username:username` Get the public version of memberships of the student with student username `username`.

 ##### POST